Aron-WSUTechProject/EGtLtPC/labtoreport.md

 import pandas as pd
 ```

 The function of this cell is to call in necessary packages for the analysis.
-It aliases `matplotlib.pyplot` as `plt, `numpy` as `np, and `pandas` as `pd`.
+It aliases `matplotlib.pyplot` as `plt`, `numpy` as `np`, and `pandas` as `pd`.
 This is helpful, as in order to call these libraries, their name has to be written each time, eliminating any unnecessary keystrokes.

 The second cell reads as follows: